unhm-programming-club/meeting-records/2021/Meeting 0001/Proposed Initial Interim Constitution.md

 10)	The President, Vice President, or another appointed by them will maintain a record of votes and discussions conducted in each meeting.

-11)	Those votes will be uploaded to the club repository at https://github.com/unhm-programming-club/meeting-records under a subdirectory for the appropriate date, available for viewing by all members.
+11)	Those records will be uploaded to the club repository at https://github.com/unhm-programming-club/meeting-records under a subdirectory for the appropriate date, available for viewing by all members.

 12)	The club will endeavor to draft an official constitution and bring it to vote as soon as the UNHM requirements are met and it is feasible.